Treats To Use When Feeding a Raw Diet

 - Rawhide chews in the shape of bones, littles shoes etc. (which are anything but raw)

-Grain; Why add in something you have taken the courage to remove from your dog’s meals.
+Why add something like grain into your dog’s treats when you have taken the courage to remove it from your dog’s meals?
 There are now heaps of treats out there created without grain.
-I like to support small businesses home-making fun grain free baked biscuits.
+I like to support small businesses home-making fun grain-free baked biscuits – perfect for a pre-bedtime treat.

-Very often they are they meaty treats we find and want to use for high value small training treats.
+As for preservatives, unfortunately, lots of packet treats have harmful, even proven carcinogenic preservatives in them, such as BHA or BHT.
+Often they are meaty treats we find and want to use for high-value, small training treats.
 The meat needs preserving to prevent it going ‘off’ in your pockets or in an open bag.
 The preservatives are often not listed as an ingredient either, making it confusing as to whether they are included or not.
-The simplest Small training treats to use are dehydrated liver treats , or even home-made liver cake.
+The simplest small training treats to use are dehydrated liver treats , or even home-made liver cake.

 Bones for chewing, chomping and canine enrichment